 2.35pm-3.15pm Refreshment break; tours of The Keep and networking opportunity

 3.15pm-3.30pm The East Sussex Tourism Data Project

-Dr Khan will provide an outline of the project and discuss how heritage attractions can make the most of the tourism data gathered by the project to inform decisions around future marketing initiatives and the enhancement of visitor facilities and services
+Sally Staples will provide an outline of the project and discuss how heritage attractions can make the most of the tourism data gathered by the project to inform decisions around future marketing initiatives and the enhancement of visitor facilities and services.

 3.30pm-3.40pm Sustainability at Glyndebourne